karunakarrao/DevOps/Kubernetes/K8S-Notes.md

 Kubernetes: Overview
 -----------------------------------------------------------------
-Kubernetes is an Open-Source and container orchestration system for automate software deployment, scale, descale, auto-scale, deploy, replicate, loadbalance, failover. its originally developed by google.  which is used widely in containerization platfroms. it has widely spread global community support. now it maintained by Cloud Native Computing Foundation.
+Kubernetes is an **Open-Source** and container orchestration system for automate software deployment, scale, descale, auto-scale, deploy, replicate, loadbalance, failover. its originally developed by Google.  which is used widely in containerization platfroms. it has widely spread global community support. now it maintained by **Cloud Native Computing Foundation**.

 there are other tools avaiable in the market, but this is the widly used one. other tools like
     1. OpenShift